tuomasmaenpaa/tuomasmaenpaa.github.io/README.md

 # Tuomas Mäenpää
 ### SUMMARY
-Dedicated and results-driven Data Analyst and Software Designer with proven expertise in collecting, analyzing, and interpreting complex datasets.
-Strong background in software design, proficient at developing innovative solutions to enhance data-driven insights and streamline processes.
+Dedicated and results-driven Data Scientist and Software Designer with a proven expertise in collecting, analyzing, and interpreting complex datasets, coupled with a strong background in software design.
+Experienced in developing machine learning models and deploying them to production, demonstrating proficiency in MLOps.
 Enthusiastic about data visualization and adept at translating technical findings into actionable business recommendations.
 Possesses strong problem-solving skills and a keen eye for detail.
-Eager to contribute technical acumen and analytical skills to future data analysis challenges.

 ### SKILLS
 - **Programming Languages:** C#, Python, Matlab, SQL, C++, JavaScript, TypeScript, Java, R